 10. First impressions count

-It is likely that the first photo house hunters will see online or at the estate agents is the exterior of your house – so you’ll want to make a positive first impression!
+It is likely that the exterior of your house will be the first photo house hunters will see online – so you’ll want to make a positive first impression!
 Kerb appeal counts for a lot when prospective buyers come to view a house in person – that means making sure your driveway / front garden is well-maintained.
 One of the quickest ways to add value in an aesthetic, rather than financial, sense would be to paint your front door.
 Timeless colours include bottle green or dark grey, although it does depend on what sort of property you have.

 11. Buy more land